nagasudhirpulla/wrldc_codebook/algorithms/realTimeOutageManipulation.md

 ## Create Real time Outage
 * create reason id if required and get the required reason id for creation of outage
-* create row in pwc real time outage table after perfoming all checks
+* create row in pwc real time outage table after performing all checks

 ## Edit Real time outage
 * do not allow to edit element id and element type